Return to search page.

 Death Year : 1918

-Jordan C. Jackson, Jr. was born in Lexington, KY, the son of James Ann and Jordan C. Jackson, Sr. An attorney and an African American Republican leader in Kentucky, Jordan Jr. was the first African American undertaker in Lexington.
+Jordan C. Jackson, Jr. was born in Lexington, KY, the son of James Ann and Jordan C. Jackson, Sr. An attorney and an African American Republican leader in Kentucky, Jordan Jr. was the first African American undertaker in Lexington, along with his partner William M. Porter.
+Jackson eventually bought out Porter.
+Prior to getting into the undertaking business, Jackson was editor of the American Citizen newspaper.
 He also contracted with the federal government to carry mail from the train to the post office.
 He was chairman of the committee behind the creation of Douglass Park in Lexington, KY.
 He was married to Isabelle Mitchell Jackson and brother of John H. Jackson.
-For more see Biographical Sketches of Prominent Negro Men and Women of Kentucky, by W. D. Johnson.
+For more see Biographical Sketches of Prominent Negro Men and Women of Kentucky, by W. D. Johnson; and Ante-bellum free Negroes as race leaders in Virginia and Kentucky during Reconstruction (thesis) by C. B. King, p.
+136.

 See photo image of Jordan C. Jackson, Jr. on page 513 in Evidences of Progress Among Colored People by G. F. Richings, at the UNC Documenting the American South website.

-Subjects: Lawyers, Parks, Politicians, Politics, Appointments & Elections, Postal Service, Undertakers, Cemeteries, Coroners, & Obituaries, Railroad, Railway, Trains
+Subjects: Journalists, Newspapers, Magazines, Book Publishers, Music Publishers, Lawyers, Parks & Resorts, Politicians, Politics, Appointments & Elections, Postal Service, Undertakers, Cemeteries, Coroners, & Obituaries, Railroad, Railway, Trains

 Geographic Region: Lexington, Fayette County, Kentucky